wolfgio/react-redux-showcase/README.md

 # react-redux-showcase
-A simple react-redux app showing the basic about Redux with react web app.
+A simple react-redux app showing the basic about Redux with React app.

 <a href='https://giovannywrp.github.io/react-redux-showcase/'>live demo</a>